-This documentation uses SportsPass - a live ticket sales platform built with Coinley - as the primary example.
-You'll see exactly how a production application integrates crypto payments without any blockchain expertise required.
+This documentation uses Sportspass- a live ticket sales platform built with Coinley- as the primary example.
+You'll see exactly how a production application integrates crypto payments without any blockchain expertise needed.

 Low fees